petedillo/lymify/README.md

 #### Step 3: Route Definitions

 Routes are defined in `src/routes/index.js`.
-This file maps URLs to controller functions.
+This file maps URLs to controller functions and uses EJS templating to render dynamic content.

 For implementation details, please refer to the [src/routes/index.js](src/routes/index.js) file.